Studies are assigned levels of evidence based on their methodology. The evidence pyramid is an easy way to visualize this hierarchy of evidence.

 A case report consists of collections of reports on the treatment of individual patients or a report on a single patient.
 Because they are reports of cases and use no control groups with which to compare outcomes, they have no statistical validity.

-The Bio-Medical Library at the University of Minnesota has created an excellent visual guide to basic research study designs in the hierarchy of evidence as does the Center for Evidence-Based Medicine.
+The Bio-Medical Library at the University of California Irvine has created an excellent visual guide to basic research study design.

 Privacy & Security Notice | External Links Disclaimer | Web Accessability